idlemoor/distcc-tools/README.md

 #### Disabling and enabling distcc and ccache

-To temporarily disable distcc, you can unset the DISTCC_HOSTS environment variable.
+To disable distcc temporarily, you can unset the DISTCC_HOSTS environment variable.
 (This is a change to the upstream behaviour, which would apply the system-wide defaults if DISTCC_HOSTS is unset.)